 So, is Filippo Berio Extra Virgin Olive Oil good?
 Here’s my take on the topic.

 This olive oil is the highest-grade olive oil blend sold by Filippo Berio and a great everyday oil for your kitchen.
 It has a balanced, rich, fruity flavor, fresh aroma with subtle notes of olives.
 The color is chartreuse (green-yellow) and the texture is slightly creamy and pleasantly viscous.

 If you’re planning to use it as a cooking oil for pan-frying or baking, use it over low to medium heat.
 As with all extra virgin olive oils, it has a low smoke point of 338-374°F (170-190°C) when compared to other cooking oils.

-The smoke point, as I’ve explained in my article on the topic, is the temperature at which an olive oil stops to glisten and shimmer—and starts to break down and burn.
+The smoke point, as we’ve explained in our article on the topic, is the temperature at which an olive oil stops to glisten and shimmer—and starts to break down and burn.
 At this stage, extra virgin olive oil will lose its nutritional benefits in comparison to other oils and develop a burnt and somewhat bitter flavor.

 Filippo Berio Extra Virgin Olive Oil sold mostly in four sizes: 8.4 fl oz, 25.3 fl oz, and 50.7 fl oz dark-glass bottles and a 101.4 fl oz tin can.
 I have a few olive oils I like to use for my home cooking, and this is one of them.

 Whenever I shop for Filippo Berio Extra Virgin Olive Oil, I typically get the 25.3 fl oz bottle.
 Occasionally, I’ll get the 50.7 bottle when I see it sold at a discount.
 I would advise against shopping for the tin can online; by the time it arrives at your doorstep, it’s often been dented somewhere along the shipping process.